kaliber5/ember-cli-yadda-opinionated/README.md

-### Implementing steps with the $element converter
+### Implementing steps with the $opinionatedElement converter

-The `$element` [converter](https://acuminous.gitbooks.io/yadda-user-guide/en/usage/dictionaries.html) accepts an `ember-cli-yadda-opinionated` label (see above) and returns an array of matching elements.
+The `$opinionatedElement` [converter](https://acuminous.gitbooks.io/yadda-user-guide/en/usage/dictionaries.html) accepts an `ember-cli-yadda-opinionated` label (see above) and returns an array of matching elements.

-A step pattern `When I click $element` will match the following step names:
+A step pattern `When I click $opinionatedElement` will match the following step names:

 ```feature
 When I click Button